Acting 101 for Singers: Day 1, Topic 8

 So what?
 What does musical structure have to do with acting?

 Be patient.
 We are laying the groundwork for future lessons here.
 But to answer this question, the musical structure has everything to do with acting.
-Another way to think of musical structure is the way we identify musical change.
-Musical change reflects an implied change in the performer’s emotion and action.
-If we don’t know what the basic musical structure is then we will be missing a key source of information.
+Another way to think of musical structure is in the way we identify musical change.
+The musical change reflects an implied change in the performer’s emotion and action.
+If we don’t know what the basic musical structure is, then we will be missing a key source of information.
 Musical information is information that the audience will hear.
-Therefore, if we don’t take that musical information into account but our audience still hears it there will be a mismatch of what the audience hears versus what they see and it will not read as a cohesive performance.
-It will lake artistic integrity and ultimately be a weaker performance.
+Therefore, if we don’t take that musical information into account and our audience still hears that there will be a mismatch of what the audience hears versus what they see.
+This will not read as a cohesive performance.
+It will lack artistic integrity and ultimately be a weaker performance.
 In short, it won’t look right and won’t engage the audience as it could.
 So hang in there with the initial footwork.

 For more on the connection between musical expression